Fall and Halloween season has arrived and that means it’s once again time for a spooktacular experience at SoIN’s oldest and scariest haunted house.

 - Several staff members and past volunteers have refused to work in the Carriage House because of personal experiences with the “unexplained.”

-- “Literally, A Haunted House” has been underway for more than three decades and is one of the longest-running haunts in the region.
+- "Literally, A Haunted House," is one of the longest-running haunts in the region.
+It is celebrating its 40th year with a new name, "House of Anguish."

 - It takes more than nine months to plan and involves mansion staff and more than 80 volunteers.